 The Start-Up Nation’s

-TAU International offers a career-inspiring, unique opportunity to study management in Tel Aviv, a world leading entrepreneurship hub.
+TAU Lowy International School offers a career-inspiring, unique opportunity to study management in Tel Aviv, a world leading entrepreneurship hub.

 Make industry connections with a hands-on approach to managerial studies through a variety of industry-rooted clubs and opportunities.